thma/WhyHaskellMatters/README.md

 In discussions about such concepts the origin from Haskell is mentioned and differences between the Haskell concepts and those of other languages are discussed.
 Sometimes people are encouraged to have a closer look at the source of these concepts to get a deeper understanding of their original intentions.
-That's why we see a growing number of Python-, Typescript-, Scala- or Rust-developers starting to dive into Haskell.
+That's why we see a growing number of developers working in Python, Typescript, Scala, Rust, C++, C# or Java starting to dive into Haskell.

 A further essential point is that Haskell is still an experimental laboratory for research in areas such as compiler construction, programming language design, theorem-provers, type systems etc.
 So inevitably Haskell will be a topic in the discussion about these approaches.

-In the next section we want to study some of the most distinguishing features of Haskell
+In the next section we want to study some of the most distinguishing features of Haskell.

 # So what exactly are those magic powers of Haskell?